Wazzabeee/copy-spotter/README.md

 - Add info in console for timing (tqdm)
 - Add CSS to HTML Template to make the results better looking
 - Add support for other folder structures (right now the package is expecting one pdf files per folder)
-- Add custom naming option for pdf files instead of using first part before _
+- Add custom naming option for pdf files
 - Fix Slate3k by installing custom fork (check if still relevant)